 Ventral Hernia Surgery in Johnson City, TN

 In most cases, someone with a ventral hernia will notice a visible bulge or tender area.
 Some hernias may go away on their own while others may need more advanced surgical repair.
-If you begin to notice symptoms of a hernia or are experiencing discomfort, contact the surgeons at the John Lawson Surgical Group to discuss the diagnosis of your hernia type and the treatment options available.
+If you begin to notice symptoms of a hernia or are experiencing discomfort, contact the surgeons at Premier Surgical Lawson Group to discuss the diagnosis of your hernia type and the treatment options available.
 To schedule your hernia treatment at our general surgery center in Jonhson City, TN, please call (423) 975-5650 today.

 Ventral Hernia Repair

 Learn about ventral hernia repair and understand your options